allen-liaoo/AIBot/src/main/java/CommandList.md

 - skip - Skip the song.
 - nowplaying - Get the information of the current playing song.
 - volume - Set the volume of the bot.
+- shuffle - Shuffle the queue.
+- stop - Stop the player.
 - dump - Dump the queue.
-- stop - Stop the player.
 - lyrics - Show the lyrics of a song. *

 ## Restricted Commands <br />